Alquerque (ancient checkers)

 Players take turns, each time using only one of their pieces:

-- If possible, you must capture an adjacent opposing piece: Jump over it along a line, land on the empty point right behind it.
+- If possible, capture a single immediately adjacent opposing piece: Jump over it along a straight line, land on the empty point right behind it.

-- The captured pieces are removed from the game and if no opposing pieces are left, you win.
+- Remove captured pieces from the game.
+If no opposing pieces are left, you win.

-- Alternatively, if no capturing is possible, just move one of your pieces one step along a line to an empty point.
+- If you cannot capture, move a piece one step along a line to an empty point.

-- If you cannot jump or move any of your pieces, the game is over and the other player wins.
+- If you cannot even move any of your pieces, the other player wins.

 Differences to checkers